beninato8/phoenix/README.md

 Just run phoenix2.py and make sure phoenix2.csv is in the same directory.

+You can either run the program using `python3 phoenix2.py [args]` or you can use the shell script, which is simply running the previous command.
+To run the script, simply do `./phoenix [args]`

 If you don't have pandas installed, follow the instructions [here](https://pandas.pydata.org/pandas-docs/stable/install.html)

 ### Table of Contents